waitandhope123/gr-failure-manifold/toys/TOYS.md

   - appealing to entropy–area arguments (Toy 69)
   - reconstructing from local data (Toy 70)

+At Toy 80:

+- Observer-independence itself fails
+- Causal structure becomes non-unique
+- Proper time becomes branch-dependent
+- Time becomes relational and state-dependent
+- Local physics becomes observer-conditional
+- No unique notion of geometry, causality, or time survives quantization of observers

+The failure manifold **does not close** under:
+- quantum observers (Toys 74, 75)
+- entanglement-first reconstruction (Toy 76)
+- superposed causal sources (Toy 77)
+- relational time emergence (Toy 78)
+- thermodynamic time definitions (Toy 79)
+- black hole complementarity (Toy 80)

-**This lab does not argue against GR.
+**This lab does not argue against General Relativity.
-It shows exactly where and how it stops being a theory.**
+It shows precisely where it becomes an effective description —
+and where the notion of spacetime itself ceases to be well-defined.**